What's new in Azure Virtual Desktop?

 az desktopvirtualization) to help you automate your Azure Virtual Desktop deployments.
 Check out desktopvirtualization for a list of extension commands.

 We've updated our deployment templates to make them fully compatible with the Azure Virtual Desktop Azure Resource Manager interfaces.
 You can find the templates on GitHub.

 The Azure Virtual Desktop US Gov portal is now in public preview.
 To learn more, see our announcement.

 July was when Azure Virtual Desktop with Azure Resource Management integration became generally available.

 Here's what changed with this new release:

-- The "Fall 2019 release" is now known as "Windows Virtual Desktop (Classic)," while the "Spring 2020 release" is now just "Windows Virtual Desktop."
+- The "Fall 2019 release" is now known as "Azure Virtual Desktop (Classic)," while the "Spring 2020 release" is now just "Azure Virtual Desktop."
 For more information, check out this blog post.